Rob Smedley

-Robert Smedley (born 28 November 1973) is a British automotive engineer who works for the organizers of Formula One motor racing after several years working within the Williams, Ferrari and Jordan Formula One teams.
+Robert Smedley (born 28 November 1973) is a British automotive engineer who works for the Formula One Group after many years working within the Williams, Ferrari and Jordan Formula One teams.

 Biography

 Smedley was born and lived in Normanby, near Middlesbrough, until he was 18.
 He attended St Peter's School in South Bank and St Mary's Sixth Form College.
-At Loughborough University he achieved a Bachelor of Science in Mathematics and Mechanical Engineering followed by a Master's degree in Mechanical Engineering.
+At Loughborough University, he achieved a Bachelor of Science in Mathematics and Mechanical Engineering followed by a master's degree in Mechanical Engineering.

 After leaving university, Smedley started work with Pilbeam Racing Designs, designing suspension elements used on the Peugeot 406 campaigned in the 1997 British Touring Car Championship.
 He went on to work on Formula 3000 cars and Williams touring cars before moving to Jordan Grand Prix at the start of 1999.

-At Jordan he worked as a data acquisition engineer, responsible for telemetry data used by the team's race engineer and for the 2002 and 2003 seasons became a track engineer for the team.
+At Jordan, he worked as a data acquisition engineer, responsible for telemetry data used by the team's race engineer and for the 2002 and 2003 seasons became a track engineer for the team.
 Before the 2004 Formula One season he moved to Ferrari where he initially worked in the test team.

 In the middle of the 2006 season, he replaced Gabriele Delli Colli as Felipe Massa's race engineer.
 Almost immediately Massa's form improved; his previously common errors became less frequent, and in August 2006, Massa took his first Formula One pole position and victory at the Turkish Grand Prix.
 Smedley is noted for his very frank and occasionally humorous radio transmissions to Massa.
 This includes at the 2009 Malaysian Grand Prix when he was heard clearly saying "Felipe baby, stay cool" after Massa was complaining about not having a clear visor for the wet race which was being restarted.